vdtrung1706/netflix-clone/README.md

 I've done it like the Netflix original as much as I can.
 The aim is that I can put what I've learned about React into practice.

 Hopefully, you're gonna like it.
-It'd be wonderful if you gave it a star ⭐.

 ## Quick Start

 ### Netlify deploy

+1. Create your firebase projects & config ur firebase (auth, rules...)
+2. Replace the `firebaseConfig` in `src/firebase/index.js` with your `firebaseConfig`
-1. Fork the repo
+3. Fork the repo
-2. Connect your Github to Netlify
+4. Connect your Github to Netlify
-3. Build command: `npm run build:prod`
+5. Build command: `npm run build:prod`
-4. Publish directory: `dist/`
+6. Publish directory: `dist/`
-5. Add your environment variables such as `API_BASE, API_KEY, IMAGE_BASE`
+7. Add your environment variables such as `API_BASE, API_KEY, IMAGE_BASE`...
+8. Add the netlify domain that you've just deployed to your firebase project in `Authentication/sign-in method`

 ### Run locally

-You need to have Nodejs v16 installed
+- Nodejs v16 installed

 - Clone then go to the project